woooil/CS496-w2/Readme.md

 Room page

-- It shows drawing in real-time
+- Shows drawing in real-time.
 - Only artist can press the 'Start' button.
-- Artist can control pen Color and Width and can undo or clear drawing.
+- Artist can control pen color and width and can undo or clear drawing.
-- The user except the artist can send the right answer.
+- Users except the artist can send the answer.
-- The user who get the right answer will be the next artist.
+- Users who get the right answer will be the next artist.
 - Artist can banish user.

 <br>